anass-ben-2005/sqli-lab/README.md

 - "The vulnerability is **one line of code** — string concatenation instead of parameterisation."
 - "The attacker doesn't need to know any password to log in as anyone, including root."
 - "With the UNION payload, the attacker creates an identity that doesn't exist in the database."
+- "Every search bar is an injection point — not just the login form."
+- "The attacker can extract **credit card numbers** from the members table via any search bar."
 - "The fix is also one line — but requires understanding WHY parameterisation works."
 - "Plain-text passwords compound the issue — even without SQLi, a DB dump exposes everything."

 ---

-*LibraryOS v1.0 — Red Team Education Lab*
+*LibraryOS v2.0 — Red Team Education Lab*
 *OWASP A03:2021 · CWE-89 · For educational use only*